Painting Equipment

 Airless spraying

-Airless spraying is also called high-pressure spraying.
-The principle of operation is as follows: using a high-pressure pump, the material is pushed (without the aid of compressed air) and forced through a special nozzle.
+Airless spraying is also called high pressure spraying.
+The operating principle is as follows: a high-pressure pump pushes the material (without compressed air) through a special nozzle.
 The pressure at the nozzle inlet reaches 90-360 bar.
-The nozzle atomises the spray to be sprayed and the jet exits without being forced by compressed air and unmixed with air.
+The nozzle atomizes the slurry to be sprayed and the jet comes out without being forced by the compressed air and unmixed with air.

 It is a very suitable system for factories and comes with many advantages: